Würzburg Residence: 19th and early 20th centuries

 The episcopal principality of Würzburg was abolished with secularization in 1802/03.
-An eight-year interregnum by Grand Duke Ferdinand of Tuscany (reigned 1806–1814) followed, during which he had several rooms of the south block, the so-called Toskanaräume (Tuscany Rooms), decorated in Empire style.
+An eight-year interregnum by Grand Duke Ferdinand of Tuscany (reigned 1806–1814), as Sovereign of the new Grand Duchy of Würzburg, followed during which he had several rooms of the south block, the so-called Toskanaräume (Tuscany Rooms), decorated in Empire style.
 Emperor Napoleon Bonaparte slept in the Residence when he stopped in Würzburg three times between 1806 and 1813.
 On 2 October 1806 he signed the declaration of war against Prussia here.
 A Neoclassical double bed and bedside tables were installed in the sleeping room of the northern Imperial Apartments for him and his wife Marie Louise in 1812.

 In 1814, Würzburg became part of the Kingdom of Bavaria.
 The wrought-iron gates across the Cour d'honneur, which had effectively separated this inner area from the large Residence Square, were demolished in 1821.
 In their place today is the Frankoniabrunnen (fountain) created by Ferdinand von Miller the Younger.
 This was unveiled in 1894 as a tribute by the city of Würzburg and the whole of Franconia to Prince Regent Luitpold, who was born in 1821 in the Würzburg Residence itself.

 Queen Victoria and Prince Albert stayed at the Residence on their way to Schloss Rosenau, Coburg, in August 1845.
 In 1921, the Residence was opened to the public.